-The anticipated value of the total compensation package for a first year non-resident doctoral student is in excess of $50,000.
-This includes the first year stipend for a teaching assistantship of $20,862 (9-month salary), waivers of tuition, curriculum and other fees, and health benefits.
+The anticipated value of the total compensation package for a first year (non-resident of Massachusetts) doctoral student is in excess of $50,000.
+This includes the first year stipend for a teaching assistantship of $23,248 (9-month salary), waivers of tuition, other fees, and health benefits.

 Our research groups provide many opportunities for summer Research Assistantships (RA's).
-The department also has some summer Teaching Assistant (TA) positions for the few students who need them.
-A summer RA pays up to $7,686 and a summer TA pays between $1,300 and $3,000 depending on the number of students enrolled in the lab.
+The department also has some summer Teaching Assistant (TA) positions.
+A summer RA pays up to an estimated $8,565 and a summer TA stipend pays between $1,300 and $3,000.
 In recent years, many first year students have been able to find a summer TA or RA.
-If you negotiate RA support for the entire summer with a research group, you can receive up to $28,584 a year.
+If you negotiate RA support for the entire summer with a research group, you can receive up to $31,813 for the first year.

-Amherst is a typical New England college town, with bookstores, coffee shops and a wide range of cultural activities.
+Amherst is a typical New England college town with a wide range of cultural activities enriched by the 5-Colleges in the valley (Amherst College, Hampshire, Mt.
+Holyoke, Smith, and UMass).
 The surrounding Pioneer Valley is quite rural, with wooded hills, rivers and lakes, and an abundance of hiking, biking and ski trails.
 As rural as we are, we are within a few hours of major metropolitan areas of Boston and New York and all that they have to offer.
 A free bus system connects the University with the town and with the four first-rate undergraduate liberal arts colleges in the local area.
 The programs of these colleges enrich the many cultural offerings available.

 We welcome any inquiries about our program or about life at UMass.
-Should you require additional information, please feel free to contact the Graduate Program Director, Carlo Dallapiccola, at email@example.com.
+Should you require additional information, please feel free to contact the Graduate Program Director, Lori Goldner (email@example.com).

 Physics Graduate Admissions Chair